ankitnewjobs/Terraform/Day:- 43 Terraform-Workspaces-with-Remote-Backends/README.md

 * Navigate to your storage account:

 * terraform-storage-rg > terraformstate201 > tfstatefiles

-* You will find the state file named: cliworkspaces-terraform.tfstate (for default workspace)
+* You will find the state file named: cliworkspaces-terraform.tfstate (for the default workspace)

 ###  Workspace Commands